Veo 3.1 by Google AI video generator | HeyGen

 Is Veo 3.1 free to try?

 Yes.
-You can try Veo 3.1 free on HeyGen with credits included in every account, no credit card needed to get started.
+You can try Veo 3.1 for free on HeyGen with credits included in every account, no credit card required to start.
 Paid plans unlock higher resolutions, longer clips, more generations per month, and commercial rights without a watermark.

 How do I use Veo 3.1 in HeyGen?